 - 1. The application shall include a set of construction plans prepared by the Design Engineer that certifies the proposed water quality facilities have been designed in accordance with the criteria required in Subsection 2.0013, Minimum Design Criteria. - 2.
-A financial assurance, meeting the requirements of the Community Development Code is provided for the construction of the water quality facility. - 3.
+For facilities to be dedicated to the City, a financial assurance, meeting the requirements of the City shall be provided for the construction of the water quality facility and for maintenance for 2 years after acceptance of the facility. - 3.
 An operation and maintenance plan shall be prepared showing how the water quality facility is to be maintained. - 4.
-A landscape plan shall be prepared for the proposed facility and shall be covered by a performance bond for the subdivision during construction and by a maintenance bond for a period of 2 years after acceptance of the subdivision.
-(Resolution 05-10 4/11/05). - 5.
+A landscape plan shall be prepared for the proposed facility. - 5.
 A list of recommendations by a Geotechnical Engineer may be required at the discretion of the City Engineer.